Why is English grammar important?

 You can learn any video’s vocabulary with FluentU.
 Swipe left or right to see more examples for the word you’re learning.

-Keep practicing with these videos, and you will see great improvement in your ability to use English correctly, the way native speakers do.
+Keep practicing with these videos, and you’ll see some great improvement in your ability to use English correctly, the way native speakers do.

 The British Council is a great resource for all language learners, especially if you’re learning British English.
-There is a huge amount of information here about any kind of grammar you may need to know.
+There’s a huge amount of information here about any kind of grammar you may need to know.

 Just choose your level and then you’ll get several specific grammar topics to explore.

-Grammar Girl is used by native speakers as well, so you can be sure it will help your English sound more natural.
+Grammar Girl is used by native speakers as well, so you can be sure it’ll help your English sound more natural.
 You’ll learn about English grammar rules as well as punctuation, writing style and even business tips.

 You can find her podcasts on Apple and Spotify, or you can get a free month when you sign up with the code GRAMMAR using Stitcher.